Documentation

 Set Text Input properties

-This section describes how to set the properties for the Text Input fields.
+This section explains how to configure Text Input fields.

-As PlatoForms provides seven types of Text Input fields, you can specify the type of Text Input to gather information from your respondents.
+PlatoForms offers seven types of Text Input fields to gather information from respondents.

-1. Once you add a Text Input field, open the field’s property panel.
+1. Add a Text Input field and open its properties panel.

 Select Text Input Type

-For example, if you want to collect your respondents’ date of birth in the format YYYY/MM/DD, follow these steps:
+For instance, to collect date of birth in the format YYYY/MM/DD:

 1. Set the Text Input type to Date.